 - Each business capability area is headed by a capability owner who has a team of product owners each heading a 10 to 15 member product team.
-For example, an e-commerce platform may include capabilities such as buying and merchandising, catalogue, marketing, customer service, order management, and fulfillment.
+For example, an e-commerce platform may include capabilities such as buying and merchandizing, catalogue, marketing, customer service, order management, and fulfillment.
 An insurance business has capabilities such as policy administration, claims administration, and new business.
+A telecom business has capabilities such as network management, service provisioning and assurance, billing, and revenue management.
 Each capability area is too big to be served by a single team and is therefore organized as a set of sub-capabilities headed by product owners.

 - Funding for teams rather than projects.
 More funds allow for bigger teams (or multiple small teams) in a given area of business capability.
 Funding is changed during annual budgeting cycle based on strategic needs.

 - Funding is against objectives rather than plans.
 Capability owners and product owners are accountable for the objectives and have the autonomy to use the funds to prioritize different items on their roadmaps at their discretion.
 These aspects of product-centric IT effectively turn the funding part of portfolio management on its head.
 For the most part, there is no portfolio of projects in product-centric IT.
 Instead, there is a portfolio of business-aligned capabilities and each such capability is funded once a year in terms of a team capacity budget.
 The next level of fund allocation is within a capability and is delegated to empowered (and accountable) capability owners and product owners.
 You don’t need a separate portfolio management function unless we wish to rejig allocations in the middle of the year or fund new capabilities.
 This degree of churn is only warranted in the experimental portion of an organization’s portfolio.
 This is the part that benefits from Lean Startup techniques of rapid experimentation and pivoting.